ibm-cloud-docs/databases-for-postgresql/howto-getting-connection-strings.md

 ibmcloud cdb deployment-connections example-deployment -u <newusername> --all
 ```

-If you don't specify a user, the `deployment-connections` commands return information for the root user by default.
+If you don't specify a user, the `deployment-connections` commands return information for the admin user by default.
 {: .tip}

 ### Generating _Service Credentials_ for existing users.